Paolo Radaelli: Biography

 Radaelli obtained a Laurea degree Summa cum Laude in 1986 from University of Milan (his thesis supervisor was Pino Marchesini).
-As part of the mandatory Italian National Service, he served for one year in the 28th Infantry Battalion "Pavia" [28º_Reggimento_%22Pavia%22] as a drill instructor, leaving with the rank of corporal major.
+As part of the mandatory Italian National Service, he served for one year in the 28º Reggimento "Pavia" as a drill instructor, leaving with the rank of corporal major.
 Between 1988 and 1989, he worked as a research associate at the ITM institute of the National Research Council (Italy) in the field of High-temperature superconductivity.
-In 1989, he was awarded a travel scholarship by Pirelli Cavi e Sistemi and moved to the Illinois Institute of Technology (Chicago) where he later completed a PhD under the academic supervision of Carlo Segre, and working in close collaboration with James D. Jorgensen and David Hinks at Argonne National Laboratory.
+In 1989, he was awarded a travel scholarship by Pirelli Cavi e Sistemi and moved to the Illinois Institute of Technology (Chicago), where he later completed a PhD under the academic supervision of Carlo Segre, and worked in close collaboration with James D. Jorgensen and David Hinks at Argonne National Laboratory.
 After a post-doc in Jorgensen's group between 1992 and 1993, he moved to Grenoble, first as a post-doc with Massimo Marezio at the Laboratories de Cristallographie of the Centre national de la recherche scientifique, then as a scientist at the Institut Laue–Langevin.
-In 1998, he became Instrument Scientists and later Crystallography Group Leader at the ISIS neutron source at the Rutherford Appleton Laboratory in Didcot, England.
-Since 2008, he is the Dr Lee's Professor of Experimental Philosophy (Physics) at the University of Oxford, and he is also a Professorial Fellow of Wadham College, Oxford.
-In 2017 he was appointed a Knight of the Order of the Star of Italy.
+In 1998, he became an Instrument Scientists and later Crystallography Group Leader at the ISIS neutron source at the Rutherford Appleton Laboratory in Didcot, England.
+Since 2008, he has been the Dr Lee's Professor of Experimental Philosophy (Physics) at the University of Oxford, and he is also a Professorial Fellow of Wadham College, Oxford.
+In 2017, he was appointed a Knight of the Order of the Star of Italy.